dkostmii/LuftAlarms/README.md

 Observe air raid alerts in PowerShell terminal.

 Script to observe air raid alerts in PowerShell terminal in states, cities and districts.
-Consumes two API's.
+Consumes two APIs.
 Updates information every 20 seconds.

 To get more information, run: